-If you’re about to build a webpage or post and want it found online, you will need to optimize it for Search Engine Results Pages (SERPS).
+If you’re about to build a webpage or post and want it found online, you must optimize it for Search Engine Results Pages (SERPS).
 This article explains 6 tips That improve website Page ranking.
-If writing wasn’t hard enough– right, we have more to learn!
+If writing wasn’t hard enough, we have more to learn!

 Why would you want to spend hours writing content for a page or post that might never be seen online?
 Not me!
 As the saying goes…